 No more head patting: Dogs Dislike Head Pats

-One of the things your dog is trying to tell you: stop patting their head!
+One of the things your dog is trying to tell you is to stop patting their head!
 Patting your dog’s head first can be uncomfortable for them.
 Imagine if someone suddenly reached out and touched your face or head – you likely wouldn’t enjoy it.
 Similarly, your dog might find it unsettling.

 The better approach?
 Get down to their level, offer your hand, and let them come to you.
 Then try patting their side, back, or chest.
 If the dog relaxes, you can gently scratch behind their ears and, finally, move to their head.
 Pause periodically to check if they’re enjoying it.
 If they push their head back into your hand, your pup is loving the attention!